 Door Access Control Systems: Controlling Access

-A door access control system is a commercial security solution.
-In brief, access control regulates and manages the entry and exit of individuals to specific areas or premises.
-Typically, our systems consist of both hardware and software access components.
+An access control system consists of both hardware and software access components.
 Our systems authenticate and authorise individuals based on predefined criteria.
 For example, credentials or biometric information.

 Door Access Control Systems (1)